SamoKopecky/MOK-project/README.md

     ./ring_sig.py -sp
     ```

-3. Run `n` verifying clients with
+3. Run `n` verifying clients with:

     ```shell
     ./ring_sig.py -c -v
     ```

-4. Run one signing client with
+4. Run one signing client with:

     ```shell
     ./ring_sig.py -c -s
     ```

-5. Optionally you can also choose the port for boothe proxy and clients
+5. Optionally you can also choose the port for boothe proxy and clients:

     ```shell
     ./ring_sig.py -p [PORT]